-CoE asks for suggestions and prayers to choose new Archbishop of Canterbury
+CoE asks for prayers and suggestions as it prepares to choose new Archbishop of Canterbury

 The Church of England is inviting people to suggest candidates to replace Justin Welby as Archbishop of Canterbury.